The World’s Brightest Flashlights of 2018 are:

 Below is a comparison video demonstrating big Betty’s capabilities.
 (Credit: johndotdoedotee)

-I try to update this list of the World’s Brightest Flashlights on a quarterly basis.
-You can help me keep this list accurate and updated too!
+Help me keep this list accurate.
 If you believe a legit flashlight deserves to be on this list please comment below.

 You might also be interested in the 5 Best Knife Warrantees.